AAPI’s Ramen-Eating Contest gets Heated

 As the rounds went on, the 29 contestants stayed persistent, but as the noodles got heated, so did the atmosphere: contestants taking laps around the atrium, tearing up, regretting their decision of entering the competition.

-Here is how competitors felt throughout the contest.
+Here is how contestants felt throughout the contest.

 Pre-Contest